The Joggins Fossil Cliffs offer visitors the unique opportunity to reach back in time and literally touch over 300 million years of history.

 Guides regularly take visitors down to the cliffs to examine incredibly well-preserved images of life well before humans walked the Earth.
 An entire ecosystem – plants and trees, insects and invertebrates, and amphibians and reptiles – can be spotted throughout the grey and reddish-brown rock and along the shore, including:

 - Plants and trees

 With the Bay of Fundy’s tides constantly eroding the cliffs and exposing more fossils, new discoveries lie just beneath the surface, just waiting to be found.

 Joggins Fossil Centre

-The centerpiece of the site is the Joggins Fossil Centre, an interpretive centre and the launch point for guided tours of the cliffs.
-The building reflects the natural beauty of the Joggins Cliffs.
-The inclined walls mimic the formations of the cliffs and the overall shape of the building is reminiscent of the coal mine which once stood on the site.
-The centre also was built to minimize its impact on the natural wonders around it even winning awards for innovative architecture and sustainability.
+The centerpiece of the site is the Joggins Fossil Centre, an interpretive centre and the launch point to for guided tours of the cliffs.
+The centre also was built to minimize its impact on the natural wonders around it, supplementing its power from a wind turbine and built with showcasing a living green roof.
 Here, visitors can learn more about the history of the cliffs and the fossils through interactive exhibits, enjoy lunch at the café, and find a local memento at the gift shop to take home.
-The centre also has space for group functions, complimentary wireless internet, preferred parking spaces for environmentally friendly cars and a children’s playground.

 Joggins Fossil Centre Hours of Operation

-The centre is open April 21st to October 31st in 2013 with 30 minute, 2 hour and 4 hour public and private guided tours running throughout the day based on the tides.
-More information on the cliffs and the centre can be found on the Joggins Fossil Institute’s website.
+The centre is open April 22nd to October 31st in 2012. with gGuided tours running throughout the day based on the tides.
+More information on the cliffs and the centre can be found on the Joggins Fossil Cliff's website.